PowerBiDevCamp/TenantManagement/README.md

 If you're curious about what's been created in Power BI, you should be able to go to the Power BI Service and examine the workspaces.
-Navigate to the Power BI Service portal at <https://app.powerbi.com> and examine the workspaces that have been created.
+Navigate to the Power BI Service portal at <https://app.powerbi.com> and examine the workspaces that have been created by the **TenantManagement** application.

 <img src="Images\ReadMe\media\image70.png" width=400 />